simpleanalytics/wordpress-plugin/readme.txt

 Donate link: https://simpleanalytics.com
 Tags: wordpress, plugin, simple analytics, analytics Requires at least: 2.0
-Tested up to: 5.5
+Tested up to: 5.8.1
 Requires PHP: 5.2.4
-Stable tag: 1.6
+Stable tag: 1.7
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Privacy friendly analytics with an actionable dashboard
+Privacy-friendly analytics with an actionable dashboard

 == Description ==

-Simple Analytics gives you the analytics you need without invading the privacy of your users, with a clean interface, and simple integration.
+Simple Analytics gives you the analytics you need without invading the privacy of your users, with a clean interface and simple integration.

-- We just show you the essentials: page views, referrers, top pages, and screen sizes.
+- We show you the essentials: page views, referrers, top pages, and screen sizes.
 - We don't use cookies or collect any personal data.
 So no cookie banners or GDPR to worry about.
-- When a service is free you are the product.
+- When a service is free, you are the product.
 We won't ever sell your data.
 As a result, we need to charge.

 > You need to have a paid subscription from [Simple Analytics](https://simpleanalytics.com/?ref=wordpress).